 We are glad to present this plan to our readers.
 I am sure that these brethren would advise that support be sent directly to the preacher involved.
 As they request, I would be happy to hear from all who are interested, and coordinate in any way that is scriptural.

-are geographically the more difficult for us to coordi. nate an effort such as this.
-In trying to do this, cooperate at too great a distance, that is, brethren have drift. ed into error by devising unscriptural means to bridge the gap of distance; this none of us would recommend, I am sure.
+Certainly, brethren closest geographically can more easily cooperate in such a work.
+The farther apart we are geographically the more difficult for us to coordinate an effort such as this.
+In trying to do this, cooperate at too great a distance, that is, brethren have drifted into error by devising unscriptural means to bridge the gap of distance; this none of us would recommend, I am sure.